markwest1972/johnny_five_intro/exercises/03_led_and_button.md

 #### Step 1 : Wire up the Components ####

 This diagram (called a Fritzing) shows how you should wire up your circuit.
-The Fritzing tool is free for download.
+The Fritzing tool is [available for download here](http://fritzing.org/download/).

 ![Wiring Diagram](https://github.com/markwest1972/johnny_five_intro/blob/master/fritzings/03_led_and_button.png)